 This informative, customizable Industrial Supervisor Course provides new and experienced supervisors with the tools they need toto be successful in industry today.
-This course not only tells supervisors what their responsibilities are, but also explains how to achieve the requirements set out by employers, Occupational Health and Safety Regulations and industry safety standards.
+This course not only explains to supervisors what their responsibilities are, but also how to achieve the requirements set out by employers, Occupational Health and Safety Regulations and industry safety standards.

 Who should take this program